WizardOfMenlo/wizardofmenlo.github.io/content/papers/stir/index.md

 ---

 ### Practical considerations
 We consider the prover costs of STIR.
-In practice, FRI is run in a heavily batched context i.e. instead of testing proximity of a single polynomial to a RS code, a random linear combination of a list of polynomials $f_1, \dots, f_\ell$ is tested.
+In practice, FRI is run in a heavily batched context i.e., instead of testing proximity of a single polynomial to a RS code, a random linear combination of a list of polynomials $f_1, \dots, f_\ell$ is tested.
 The dominating prover cost is then that of committing to the polynomials, which involves performing $\ell$ FFTs to compute the evaluations of the $f_i$s over $\mathcal{L}$ and then committing to said evaluation.
 This cost is shared by both FRI and STIR, and, especially in this batch setting, comes to dominate.
 The rest of the proximity test, which is where STIR is slower than FRI, is independent of the number of polynomials committed.
-So changing from FRI to STIR should have an almost negligible effect on prover runtime.
+So, changing from FRI to STIR should have an almost negligible effect on prover runtime.

 Further, STIR's better argument size and verifier hash complexity enables setting larger rates while still achieving better metrics than FRI.
 For example, [ethSTARK][^ethSTARK] uses FRI with $d = 2^{22}$ and $\rho = 1/4$.
 In our experiments, FRI yields arguments of size 154 KiB and which can be verified by performing $\approx 2800$ hashes.
 Instead, using STIR with $d = 2^{22}$ and $\rho = 1/2$ yields arguments of size 143 KiB whose verifier performs $\approx 2200$ hashes.
 Further, the dominating costs of FRI and STIR has costs quasi-linear in $d/\rho$.
 Thus, with these parameters, we expect the dominating costs to be approximately half as large in STIR compared to FRI.
 Thus, we expect to achieve _better prover costs while achieving smaller proofs and a more efficient verifier_ than FRI.